 After they have been married for some time, certain assets may be more difficult to separate and it can therefore be more difficult to create a postnuptial agreement.

-However, once they have been agreed, both prenups and postnups are equally as effective.
+However, once they have been agreed upon, both prenups and postnups are equally as effective.

 Are prenups and postnups treated equally by the law?